 However, there are some very important exceptions to the two year limitation.
 First, if the injured party is a minor, or is incompetent, the period can be “tolled” or extended.
 The reason for this is to protect the victim until they can make their own decision or have a court-appointed guardian decide for them.
 Also, the two-year period can be tolled if the injury is not yet known.
 For example, this would be true in a case where a doctor’s error in performing a medical procedure does not manifest itself until after two years from the date of the procedure.

-Regardless of the specific limitation period that applies, it is always a wise decision to consult with an Alabama personal injury lawyer as soon as possible in order to protect your rights and to avoid a complete forfeiture of your claim.
+Regardless of the specific limitation period that applies, it is always a wise decision to consult with a personal injury lawyer as soon as possible in order to protect your rights and to avoid a complete forfeiture of your claim.